Kevin3777/Anonymous_ICML/README.md

 Our method achieves a **Macro-F1 of 0.8923** and **Accuracy of 0.9418** on the ASAP dataset, significantly outperforming strong baselines.
 It also achieves state-of-the-art results on English benchmarks SemEval-2016 (Macro-F1 0.9044) and MAMS-ACSA (Macro-F1 0.6671).

-The pre-trained model is available on Hugging Face: [Kevin3777/zero-init-residual-complex-absa](https://huggingface.co/Kevin3777/zero-init-residual-amp)

 ---